damiacer/damiacer.github.io/_pages/cv.md

 Education
 ======
 * Doctor of Medicine – Resident physician in Public Health, University of Rouen, 2015-2019
-* Master degree in Public Health and Epidemiology, University "Paris-Sud (Paris XI)", 2017-2018
+* Master degree in Public Health and Epidemiology, "Paris-Sud (Paris XI)" University, 2017-2018
-* Doctor of Medicine – Resident physician in occupational medicine, University "Paris Descartes", 2014-2015
+* Doctor of Medicine – Resident physician in occupational medicine, University "Paris Descartes (Paris V)", 2014-2015
+* Doctor of Medicine - Visiting student at "UPMC (Paris VI)" University, 2013-2014
-* Doctor of Medicine – School of Medicine, University of Rome "Sapienza", 2016-2014
+* Doctor of Medicine – School of Medicine, "Sapienza" University of Rome , 2016-2014

 _______